nokotamustang/NokotaMustangModules/README.md

 -   **lua_profiler**: Fast in-line profiling report for Lua code.

 -   **lua_scriptum**: General in-line document generation in MarkDown for Lua code.
-As an example the readme content for this and the lua_profiler module was generated with this module.
+As an example the readme for these Lua modules were generated using scriptum.

 -   **lua_serial**: Data serialization encode and decode for Lua tables.